nickk19/jChat-Client/README.md

 # jChat-Client
 A Swing client for my jChat project.
-The client now provides a list of connected clients on the right of the screen and has a new connection screen.
+Now the connection manager got a redesign and the whole program boasts the FlatLaf Dark theme.

 I used the NetBeans IDE with its visual designer, so expect a lot of spaghetti code.